 So English rules the waves.
 Does this mean French is no longer a language of cultural value?
 Not at all!
 The most recent generations of influential European philosophers and thinkers come from France: Sartre, Foucault, Derrida, Deleuze, de Beauvoir, Bourdieu, Badiou, Baudrillard and their contemporaries have dominated intellectual discourse in the West since the second half of the 20th century.
 The Académie Française’s control of French promotes its homogeneity and consistency.
 The language is still powerful enough to encompass 29 independent nations spread throughout Europe, the Americas, Africa and the Pacific where it retains official status.
 It is spoken by 79 million native speakers and 370 non-native speakers.
 France is one of the top six military powers on Earth, one of the top six economies and the most visited country on the planet.
 Its contribution to world culture is immense, from fashion and literature to architecture and cuisine.

 Nonetheless, English does win by a large margin, since it is spoken by 375 million natives and 1.5 billion non-natives all over the globe.
 Estimates show there are around 1 billion people learning English right now!
-And the more countries include English as a second language in their education system, the more it will take over as a lingua franca.
+And the more countries include English as a second language in their education system, the more English as a lingua franca will remain.
 So it looks like English fills David Crystal’s lingua franca prerequisite with aplomb, having acquired special status in over seventy countries (including Ghana, Nigeria, India and Singapore, among dozens of others).